Siberian huskies must exercise

 You must keep your husky puppy in a safe environment until he has had all the vaccination done and your vet says it’s OK to take him outside – during this period contact with other dogs is not recommended.
 Still, he needs to exercise until that time will come.
 If you have a garden you can play with your puppy outside, or even walk him around the garden with a leash.
 This way, he will get used to the leash, before even going outside.
 Your pup will already know who is the leader and he will know to focus on you more.

 When it’s safe to take him in the big world, you can take really short walks or have more play sessions outside throughout the day with your husky puppy.
-You can just slow walk and let him to sniff.
+You can just slow walk and let him sniff.
 He will try to sniff everything.

 How much should you exercise a husky puppy?

 Well, I hear a lot of rules about how much you should exercise your husky puppy.
-You might know about the 1-2 minutes peer week of age or 5 x number of months of age x 2.
+You might know about the 1-2 minutes per week of age or 5 x number of months of age x 2.
 What is right for your dog?
 This is tricky.
 Dogs are different individuals too.
 They have different genes, different diets, they grow in different environments and they have different routines.
 Observe your husky puppy after different exercise sessions and even talk with the vet.
-Watch out for signs of fatigue, such as panting, slowing the pace or stopping.
+Watch out for signs of fatigue, such as panting, slowing the pace, or stopping.
 This way you will know what is best for your energetic husky puppy.

 If you are keeping your puppy only in the house, you need to take him for walks outside and gradually add more minutes to the walks or to the play sessions.